 Technology is changing rapidly and altering the ways residents expect to interact with their government.
-The City of Madison Information Technology (IT) department is committed to creating opportunities for residents to access City services and engage in City government more comfortably, securely and equitably through technology.
+The City of Madison Information Technology (IT) department is committed to creating opportunities for residents and City staff to access City services and engage in City government more comfortably, securely and equitably through technology.

 The Digital Divide

 As technology evolves, resulting digital divides can prevent access to and adoption of tools for using it safely and effectively.
 The National League of Cities (NLC) defines the digital divide as the gap between individuals who have access to computers, high-speed (broadband) internet, and the skills to use them comfortably, and individuals who do not.
-Across the country, the digital divide disproportionately affects people of color, Indigenous peoples, households with low incomes, people with disabilities, people in rural areas, older adults, and others (per the National Digital Inclusion Alliance).
+Across the country, the digital divide disproportionately affects older adults, people with disabilities, households with low income, people of color, Indigenous peoples, refugees, asylum seekers and migrants, people in rural areas, and others (per the National Digital Inclusion Alliance).
 This gap shows up in various ways in our community, including civic participation, employment, learning, public transportation, and access to other essential services and resources.

 The Road to Digital Equity: Digital Inclusion